No holiday is complete without these tempting Linzer cookies!

 - The thinner the cookie, the better.
 Rolling the dough to 1/8 inch thickness is recommended.
 Otherwise, the cookie-to-jam ratio will be out of balance.

-- Use fun cookie cutters!
-Hearts, stars, snowflakes, trees… whatever you have on hand will work just fine.
+- Use fun cookie cutters.
+Hearts, stars, snowflakes, trees – whatever you have on hand will work just fine.

-If you want to make the dough chocolate, replace 2 tablespoons of all-purpose flour with 4 tablespoons of cocoa powder.
+- Make them chocolate.
+Replace 2 tablespoons of all-purpose flour with 4 tablespoons of cocoa powder in the dough.

 - Add tea leaves!
-Yep, instead of the spices add tea leaves.
+Yep, instead of the spices, add tea leaves.
 Earl Grey is a perfect choice.
 But matcha is also delicious.

 How to Store Linzer Cookies